sigp/lighthouse/book/src/validator-management.md

 the active validator, the validator client will:

 1. Load an EIP-2335 keystore from the `voting_keystore_path`.
+1. If the `voting_keystore_password` field is present, use it as the keystore password.
+Otherwise, attempt to read the file at `voting_keystore_password_path` and use the contents as the keystore password.
-1. Read the contents of the file at `voting_keystore_password_path` and use it to decrypt the keystore and obtain a BLS keypair.
+1. Use the keystore password to decrypt the keystore and obtain a BLS keypair.
 1. Verify that the decrypted BLS keypair matches the `voting_public_key`.
 1. Create a `voting-keystore.json.lock` file adjacent to the `voting_keystore_path`, indicating that the voting keystore is in-use and